VideoGameGod/catch_up/README.md

+# catch_up
-# A game where players can move around.
+A game where players can move around.